nosiphomacenge04-droid/HR-Employee-Attrition-Analysis--SQL-Excel-Dashboard/README.md

 - Checked for duplicate records.
 - Checked for potential outliers.
 - Converted fields to appropriate data types.
+- Selected and reviewed sample records.

 ### Employee and Workforce Analysis
 - Counted employees by department.
 - Analysed the number of male and female employees.
 - Calculated average employee age.
 - Calculated average salary.
-- Analysed average salary by department.
+- Calculated average salary by department.
 - Identified the department with the highest salary.
 - Identified employees with the longest tenure.
 - Identified the highest-paid employees.
 - Ranked employees by salary.

 ### Attrition Analysis

+- Analysed employees who left the organisation.
-- Analysed employee turnover and attrition.
+- Calculated employee turnover and attrition counts.
-- Calculated attrition rates by department.
+- Calculated attrition rate by department.
 - Analysed attrition by gender.
 - Analysed attrition by job role and department.
-- Compared employees who left the organisation with those who remained.
+- Compared employees who left with employees who stayed.
 - Investigated factors associated with employee attrition.

 ### Compensation and Job Analysis